 Visit Night Markets

 One of the things I loved in Southeast Asia was its customary night markets.
 Even though I had no space in my backpack to carry all those souvenirs, I still enjoyed a nice walk through the stalls, observing the local bargaining scenes, or snacking on the abundance of food.
-If I am being totally honest, food stalls were the reason I loved those night markets in the first place! :))
+If I am sincere, food stalls were the reason I loved those night markets in the first place! :))

-Bangkok has a good selection of night markets scattered across the town, so most likely there will be one near your hotel neighborhood.
+Bangkok has a good selection of night markets scattered across the town, so most likely, there will be one near your hotel neighborhood.
 However, do note that some of those night markets are not open daily, so do your research accordingly.

 Two of the most famous ones are the Patpong Night Market (open every day) and Chatuchak Weekend Market open on Fridays and weekends.
 The latter is probably the biggest one in town with at least around 8,000 stands.